NazarK/mina-ext/README.md

 Adds commands to mina.
 Supposed to work with postgresql.

-mina db_pull - backup data (from production on server to local dev database)
+mina db:pull - backup data (from production on server to local dev database)

-mina files_pull - backup public/system folder
+mina files:pull - backup public/system folder

 mina backup - backup db and files